 Like many cities, Caldwell has seen some homes in older neighborhoods transition to commercial uses.
 This transition is made easy through the zoning code as it does not require a special use permit.
-A barrier to increasing housing supply that is now recognized is that converting these homes from a commercial use back to housing does require a special use permit.
+Converting these homes from commercial use back to housing does require a special permit use permit, a now recognized barrier to increasing housing supply.
 This requirement is proposed to be eliminated with the zoning code update.